opsschool/curriculum/cron_101.rst

 disk space).

 Field values can also be ranges.
 Let's say you want to edit this job to run the same command (``df -h``), but instead of running every minute, you only want the job to run it in the first 5 minutes of every hour, every day of the month, every month, for every day of the week.

-Run ``crontab -e`` again and changing the line to:
+Running ``crontab -e`` again and changing the line to:

 .. code-block:: console